MicrosoftDocs/azure-docs/articles/storage/files/authorize-data-operations-portal.md

 :::image type="content" source="media/authorize-data-operations-portal/auth-method-access-key.png" alt-text="Screenshot showing the authentication method set to access key.":::

-### Authenticate with the storage account access key
+### Authenticate with your Azure AD account

 To switch to using your Azure AD account, select the link highlighted in the image that says **Switch to Azure AD User Account**.
 If you have the appropriate permissions via the Azure roles that are assigned to you, you'll be able to proceed.
 However, if you lack the necessary permissions, you'll see an error message that you don't have permissions to list the data using your user account with Azure AD.

 No file shares will appear in the list if your Azure AD account lacks permissions to view them.
-Select **Switch to access key** to use the access key for authentication again.

-### Authenticate with your Azure AD account
+### Authenticate with the storage account access key

 To switch to using the account access key, select the link that says **Switch to access key.** If you have access to the storage account key, then you'll be able to proceed.
 However, if you lack access to the account key, you'll see an error message that you don't have permissions to use the access key to list data.

 No file shares appear in the list if you don't have access to the storage account access key.
-Select **Switch to Azure AD User Account** to use your Azure AD account for authentication again.

 ## Default to Azure AD authorization in the Azure portal